Summer Raspberry Cake

 Celebrate the sunshine with this summer raspberry cake!
 This light and fluffy cake can be made with fresh or frozen raspberries, uses simple ingredients, and takes just 15 minutes to prepare!
 It’s bursting with fresh raspberry flavor, has a soft crumb, and is absolutely heavenly.

+Loosely based off my raspberry cupcake recipe, this cake has a light and fluffy crumb, with tangy raspberries in each bite.
 Some of the raspberries are folded into the cake batter, while the rest cover the top of the cake.
 Add a dusting of powdered sugar, and voila – the perfect summer dessert!

-Why You’ll Love This Summer Raspberry Cake
+Why You’ll Love This Cake

 - It only takes 15 minutes to prepare the cake and 30 minutes to bake, meaning you can make this cake in under an hour from start to finish!

-- The cake is made with the traditional creaming method, with sugar and butter being beaten together before adding the rest of the ingredients, giving it a light, fluffy, and super soft crumb.
+- This summer raspberry cake cake is made with the traditional creaming method, with sugar and butter being beaten together before adding the rest of the ingredients, giving it the best soft texture.

 - I like to dust the cooled cake with powdered sugar before serving, but you can also serve it with vanilla ice cream (vegan or regular), or even whipping cream.
 You can use store-bought whipped cream or homemade (like this coconut whipped cream)